Dee-McG/Motorbike-Event-Finder/README.md

 [Stack Overflow](https://stackoverflow.com/questions/35843675/link-to-a-specific-location-in-a-flask-template) - The code used to navigate to a specific section of a page using Flask templates was taken from here.

+[Stack overflow](https://stackoverflow.com/questions/5272433/html5-form-required-attribute-set-custom-validation-message) - The code used to create custom error messages on invalid form inputs was copied and modified from this stack overflow post.

 [W3Schools](https://www.w3schools.com/tags/tag_figcaption.asp) - The figure and caption code on the home page images was done by following a W3Schools tutorial.